 - The hearing will be held in accordance with the College’s hearing procedures, which are outlined in the Student Conduct Code with the exceptions noted above under “The Rights of Both the Complainant and Accused” and the following condition: evidence of a victim’s sexual conduct shall not normally be admissible at a Hearing unless fairness to the accused student requires consideration of such evidence.

 - All sanctions defined in the College’s Student Conduct Code are available.
 In the most serious cases, if the accused is found to be responsible, the usual sanction is suspension or expulsion.

 - At the conclusion of the hearing process, the College will provide written notification to the complainant and accused of the outcome and resolution of the hearing within ten (10) calendar days.

-- Subject to the foregoing, the appeal process is the same as that for a Student Conduct Code Hearing and is described in the Student Conduct Code.
+- The appeal process is the same as that for a Student Conduct Code Hearing and is described in the Student Conduct Code.

 Concerns about the Implementation of this Policy

-The College has appointed a Title IX Coordinator, the Senior Director of Campus Diversity and Affirmative Action at Union College, to oversee all aspects of the College’s Title IX compliance efforts.
+The College has appointed a Title IX Coordinator, the Chief Diversity Officer at Union College, to oversee all aspects of the College’s Title IX compliance efforts.
 An individual who believes that any aspect of this policy has not been properly followed should contact the Title IX Coordinator at x8327 (518-388-8327) or pursue a complaint by contacting the Title IX Coordinator in accordance with the College’s Discrimination Grievance Procedures contained in the Student Handbook.
 Retaliation against any person who files a complaint of alleged discrimination is prohibited.